 nonprofit leadership.
 He received his BSW from Spring Arbor University and completed a two-year ministry internship at Lifechurch Canton leading small groups and serving people in recovery.
 Prior to that, Rick worked for ten years in sales and retail management before changing career paths and dedicating his life to serving hurting people.

 Jennifer was brought on staff as outreach and event coordinator in the summer of 2018.
 Her passion and energy helped increase New Hope’s reach and impact, leading to her taking on the position of Assistant Director in April of 2019.
-She is a member of the Northville community, serving in the Northville School District, assisting with various local charity program efforts, and teaching Zumba fitness classes throughout the week.
+She is a member of the Northville community and has two children who attend Northville Public Schools.
+She truly takes pride in the community she serves!
 Jennifer first connected to New Hope several years ago when her father passed away and her mother joined the program.
 She attributes the program to bringing hope, healing, and a new beginning to her family and is grateful to now help others.

 Valerie joined the New Hope staff in May of 2018 as the Office Administrator.
 She graduated from Grand Valley State University in 2015 with a bachelor’s degree in psychology and a minor in writing.
 Valerie’s connection with New Hope started at a young age when, after losing her father, her family reached out for support and was one of the first families to go through New Hope’s program.
 Because of her experience, she grew up wanting to help others through grief and had even considered New Hope her “dream job” as a high school student!
 Prior to New Hope, Valerie worked with children who have autism and continues to volunteer at her church helping adults with special needs.